-The City conducted outreach to various agencies and organizations including:
+The City conducted outreach to various agencies and organizations consisting of:

-- Non-profit service providers that cater to the needs of low- and moderate-income households and persons with special needs; - Local churches and faith-based organizations; - Groups addressing the needs of individuals exiting institutions; - Schools: - Affordable housing providers; - Housing advocates; - Housing professionals; - Public agencies (such as school districts, health and social services providers, public works); - Economic development and employment organizations; and - Community and neighborhood groups.
+- Non-profit service providers that cater to the needs of low- and moderate-income households and persons with special needs;

+- Local churches and religious groups;

+- Groups addressing the needs of individuals exiting institutions;

+- Schools;

+- Affordable housing providers;

+- Housing advocates;

+- Housing professionals;

+- Public agencies (such as school districts, health services, public works);

+- Economic development and employment organizations; and

+- Community and neighborhood groups.

-City staff regularly communicate and consult with various nonprofits and public agencies that serve the City's low- and moderate-income residents and special needs groups to identify needs and plans for future activities.
-The City has established a Housing and Land Use Committee and Technical Advisory Committee for Housing Policies and Programs to provide additional forums for residents, agencies, and organizations to discuss housing and community development needs and plans.
+On an ongoing basis, City staff communicates with various nonprofits and public agencies that serve the City's lowand moderate-income residents and special needs groups to identify needs and plans for future activities.
+The City has established a Housing and Land Use Committee and Technical Advisory Committee for Housing Policies and Programs to provide an additional forum for residents, agencies, and organizations to discuss housing and community development needs and plans.